RooHammerModel: interfacing the HAMMER software tool with the HistFactory package: Testing the framework

 The parameters to be measured in each fit are: the combined yield, $N_{total}=N_{muonic}^{data}+N_{tauonic}^{data}$; the ratio of yields, $R(D^*)=N_{tauonic}^{data}/N_{muonic}^{data}$, and three form-factor parameters of the CLN parameterisation, $\rho^2$, $R_1$ and $R_2$.
-Since the functional form of the CLN form factors~\cite{Caprini_1998} is not linear on the corresponding parameters, the presented toy study also tests the validity of the linear approximations done by HAMMER (see Sec.~\ref{sec:user}) in the considered scenario.
-As a technical note, since the form-factor parameters in HAMMER are constructed as differences with respect to central values set by the user at pre-processing step, the three parameters that are actually measured in the fit correspond to those differences, denoted by $\Delta\rho^2$, $\Delta R_1$ and $\Delta R_2$.
+Since the CLN form factors are not linear on the corresponding parameters~\cite{Caprini_1998}, the presented toy study also tests the validity of the linear approximations done by HAMMER (see section~\ref{sec:user}).
+As a technical note, since the form-factor parameters in HAMMER are constructed as differences with respect to central values set by the user at the pre-processing step, the three parameters that are actually measured in the fit correspond to those differences, denoted by $\Delta\rho^2$, $\Delta R_1$ and $\Delta R_2$.

-\textbf{Generation values.} In each experiment, the muonic and tauonic samples constituting the physics dataset are produced using the generation values $N_{total}=10^6$ events, $R(D^*)=0.3$ and $\Delta\rho^2=\Delta R_1=\Delta R_2=0$ (with central form-factor parameter values $\rho^2=1.207$, $R_1=1.401$ and $R_2=0.854$).
-The respective yields of the muonic and tauonic samples used to construct the fitting model are generated with the same values as their physics-dataset counter-parts (so the parameter uncertainties originating from both the physics dataset and the model templates are of similar size).
+\textbf{Generation values.} In each experiment, the muonic and tauonic samples constituting the physics dataset are produced using the generation values $N_{total}=10^6$ events, $R(D^*)=0.3$ and $\Delta\rho^2=\Delta R_1=\Delta R_2=0$, with central form-factor parameter values $\rho^2=1.207$, $R_1=1.401$ and $R_2=0.854$.
+The respective yields of the muonic and tauonic samples used to construct the fitting model are generated with the same central values as their physics-dataset counter-parts, such that the parameter uncertainties originating from both the physics dataset and the model templates are comparable in size.